NBK-code/IMDB_Movie_Rating_Prediction/README.md

 | Random Forest Regressor | 1.005 | 89.33% |
 | XGBoost Regressor | 1.003 | 89.68% |
 | Neural Network | 1.059 | 80.23% |

+We see that the XBBoost regressor works better than other models, although the random forest regressor is a close second.

 ## Conclusion